Maxhawkgt/dell_pid_fan_control/README.md

 This repository has been recreated due to some errors on my part.
 I also took this opportunity to rename the old shell file from `tempcontrol3.sh` to `tempcontrol.sh` to keep the filename more generic and allow proper history.

+## Change History
+- **Nov 28 2019 (V3)**
+  - Initial release
+- **Sep 5 2020 (V5)**
+  - Add functionality to increase minimum speed based on power consumption.
+This prevents the fan from cycling speeds during heavy loads
+  - The power figures are based on the granularity of the power consumption jumps.
+On my server it changes in steps of 14ø

 ## Description
 This script controls the fans in a Dell R720xd based on CPU and ambient temperature readings from the server's iDRAC controller.
 Temperture is read using `SNMPWALK`.
 Optionally the temperature can be read using `IPMITOOL` but I found this to slower than using SNMP.
 Fan speed is set using `IPMITOOL`.